IBM/data-prep-kit/doc/quick-start/quick-start.md

 ## Creating transforms

-* [Outside of the repository]() - shows to use pypi dependencies to create a transform independent of this repository.
+* [Outside of the repository](new-transform-outside.md) - shows how to use pypi dependencies to create a transform independent of this repository.
-* [Adding to this repository]() - shows how to add a transform to this repository, including repository conventions and ci/cd.
+* [Adding to this repository](new-transform-inside.md) - shows how to add a transform to this repository, including repository conventions and ci/cd.